Frank-Friemel/rpi-screensaver-backlight/README.md

 `nano autostart`

-We add a new entry `@screensaver-backlight.pl &` somewhere after the entry of `xscreensaver`
+We add a new entry `@screensaver-backlight.pl &` somewhere behind the entry of `xscreensaver`

 Reboot the pi afterwards.
 That's it - now the backlight turns on/off together with screensaver's blank screen.
 If you want to apply above steps on your own raspi you should be aware to do this at your own risk.